 All Moritz Seider has done since getting drafted is make Red Wings’ general manager Steve Yzerman look like a genius.
 Surprisingly selected sixth overall in a class that included highly touted prospects like Philip Broberg, Victor Soderstrom, and Cam York, Stevie Y decided to swing for the fences and pick a guy from Germany that was ranked by many to go in the second round.

-Turns out Yzerman knew what he was doing because Seider is now one of, if not the best defenceman the Red Wings have on their roster.
-Recently named Rookie of the Month by the NHL after eight points in the month of October, Seider has already broken the record for most points by a rookie defenceman in his first 10 games and is currently tied for third in defence scoring.
-He is also trusted by his head coach Jeff Blashill as he is second only to Filip Hronek in average ice time with 22:26 per game.
-After his first NHL goal and overtime winner on Saturday, the sky’s the limit for him as he could have some votes for the Norris Trophy this year along with the Calder.
+Turns out Yzerman knew what he was doing because Seider is now the best defenceman the Red Wings have on their roster, and arguably one of the best young blueliners in the NHL as well.
+He has already broken the record for most points by a Red Wings rookie defenceman in his first 10 games and finished fourth in rookie scoring with seven goals and 50 points (tied for 19th among all defencemen).
+He was also trusted by his head coach Jeff Blashill as he led the entire team in average ice time with a whopping 23:03 per game.

 - Jamie Drysdale (Anaheim Ducks)